Monthly Archives: April 2020

 Jesus Romo

-Born in Mexico.
+Born in Mexico, c.
+1884.
 Laborer.
-Year of migration to US unknown.
+Immigrated to US 1916, returned to Mexico 1918, then returned to US.
 Joined the IWW in Los Angeles February 1919 and immediately became a delegate for its General Recruiting Union, but was probably previously a member in Morenci, Arizona, where his father Cleofas and brother Guadalupe were also IWW activists.
 Arrested June 9, 1919, after distributing IWW literature outside of an employment agency.
 Stated that he “was born an anarchist.”
 Deported August 18, 1919.

 After his deportation, continued his IWW membership and organizing in Guadalajara, Mexico.